 Built by Royal decree to defend British superiority on the seas, the Royal Naval Dockyard is today a resplendent place of discovery.
 Within the walls of this nineteenth century fortress where troops once marched, there are now lawns, flower lined lanes, fine dining and a quaint Clocktower shopping mall.

 Where once all was war readiness, now exists an invitation to adventure.
-Swim with dolphins, snorkel at the Snorkel Park, or explore the historic National Museum of Bermuda.
+Swim with dolphins, snorkel at the Snorkel Park, explore the historic National Museum of Bermuda or experience Dockyard through our daily events.
 By daylight or moonlight, there is so much to discover.
+For daily event information, please visit our website www.dockyardbermuda.com.

 - Phone: 441 234 1709